leafo/lapis/docs/database.md

 INSERT INTO cats (age, name, alive) VALUES (25, 'dogman', TRUE)
 ```

-> Due to a limitation in the PostgreSQL Nginx extension, it is not possible to
-> get the error message in your code.
-You can however see the error in the
-> logs.
+A query that fails to execute will raise a Lua error.
+The error will contain
+the message from PostgreSQL along with the query.

 ### `select(query, params...)`